Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

 > [!Note]
 > GitHub Copilot will explain the code in a human readable format.

-TODO!
-Tijis, is this needed?
-I think we can skip this step.
-- Stop the app by pressing `Ctrl + C` or `Cmd + C` in the terminal.
+- Stop the app by pressing `Ctrl + C` or `Cmd + C` in the terminal, or by clicking on the 'Stop' button in the debugger panel

 ### Step 2.
 Lightning Strikes, Unexpected Flight Crash - Stack Overflow Scenario

-- Open `FlightController.cs` file located in the `Controllers` folder.
+- Open `FlightsController.cs` file located in the `Controllers` folder.

 - Navigate to the `lightningStrike` method.